-This data includes information you give us when interacting with us, for example, you emailing us, filling out a contact form, registering as a client with us, placing an order or communicating with us.
+This data includes information you give us when interacting with us, for example, you emailing us, filling out a contact form, registering as a client with us or communicating with us.
 For example:

 Your activities and involvement with us will generate personal data being created.
 This could include project details, documentation and so on.

 During the course of delivering our communications services, we will generate a great deal of personal data.
 Depending on the project, we may be generating company branding, personas, designs, websites, login systems, membership platforms, e-commerce systems, database systems and content management systems.

 We will only use your personal data on relevant lawful grounds, as permitted by the EU General Data Protection Regulations/UK Data Protection Act 2018 and Privacy of Electronic Communication Regulation.

 Personal data provided to us will be used for the purposes of carrying out our business as a communications company, in a transparent manner, in accordance with any preferences you express.

 Below we have listed the main uses of the data we collect from you:

 Technical uses of your information

 Our website collects data about visits to the site in order to optimise our website, as well as to promote security by checking for unusual activity, hacking attempts, and other potential threats.
 The data that is collected also facilitates internal operations such as troubleshooting, data analytics, and research and testing.
 Data about visits to the site are generally anonymous or pseudonymous.

 Information collected for technical purposes may include which pages you have visited (including the date and time), which services and pages you viewed or searched for, page time responses, download errors, files downloaded, lengths of visits to certain pages, page interaction information (such as scrolling , clicks and mouse-overs), methods used to browse away from a page, and other metrics related to your visit to our site.